Na Laga'at: Na Laga'at Theater

 In 2009 the center ran a special program to train deaf and blind waiters in acting, during which a workshop of theatrical sign language for children called "Ten Siman" (in English, Give a Sign) took place, and in 2010 the children's play "Rooster Prince" directed by Adina Tal.
 Sign language workshops and activities in the dark were also developed for the general public.

 In 2015 two new plays performed on stage with the participation of deafblind actors: the solo performance "Say Orange" directed by Sarah Siboni, which opened the 2015 Theatronetto Festival and performed at the Brave Festival in Poland in July 2016, and "Through the Wind" directed by Moshe Malka and featuring a new ensemble composed of deafblind actors and actresses, seeing and hearing actors and interpreters.

 In 2017 a new play called "Edgar" was played on stage, introducing a deafblind actor, a blind actor, a deaf actress and seeing and hearing actresses, directed by Ofer Amram.

 In 2018 the theater staged its own adaptation of the Tony Award-winning play Children of a Lesser God by Mark Madoff and directed by Noam Shmuel.
 Deaf actors participated in the production alongside hearing actors.

 In 2019 the entertainment show "Deaf Conversation" took the stage, a one-of-a-kind show in Israel, directed by a hearing director and a deaf woman director and performed by six deaf actors and actresses.
 The show presents personal experiences of the actors and stigmas of deaf people on hearing people and vice versa in an experiential and funny way.

 In 2020 the center had to close due to COVID-19.

 In 2021 the center gradually opened its doors to the general public.
 At the Groundbreaking Art Festival, held in November each year, the play "Until the Apple is Picked" officially premiered.
 The play is by Yosefa Ibn Shushan and Emanuel Pinto, inspired by 'The Blind Beggar' parable from "The Seven Beggars" by Rabbi Nachman of Breslav and is featuring two deaf actors and a blind actor alongside seeing and hearing actors.

 Nalaga'at has performed for hundreds of thousands of guests in Israel and worldwide.

 Blackout restaurant

 In its new home the repertoire company went on to open the Blackout restaurant (where patrons sit in the dark and are served by blind waiters), and the Kapish coffee shop (which employs an all-deaf team of food servers).

 The Blackout restaurant is the only dark restaurant in Israel.
-The kosher restaurant, located within the Na Laga'at complex, provides the guests with an exceptional culinary and sensory experience as it offers meals in complete darkness.
-At the entrance to the darkness of the restaurant the guests depart the sense of sight and immediately feel how the other senses are sharpened and strengthened.
-The team of blind or visually impaired waiters leads guests to their places and serves them a selection of inspiring dishes from a rich menu.
+The kosher restaurant, located within the Na Laga'at complex, provides the guests with a very unusual culinary and sensory experience, as it offers meals in complete darkness.
+At the entrance to the dark area of the restaurant, guests are deprived of the sense of sight, intended to immediately evoke the feeling of the other senses being sharpened and strengthened.
+The team of blind or visually impaired waiters leads guests to their places and serves them a selection of distinctive dishes from a diverse menu.